-The final recommendation includes the allowance of rock/gravel driveways as an approved parking material for single-family residential zone districts.
-Rock/gravel driveways would also be subject to additional maintenance and delineation regulations.
-Additional maintenance and delineation requirements were recommended to ensure residential driveways are clear of weeds, maintain uniform appearance absent of rutting, and ensure driveway materials shall not be displaced on adjacent properties or public right of way.
+This modification includes the allowance of rock/gravel driveways as an approved parking material for single-family residential zone districts.
+Rock/gravel driveways would be subject to additional maintenance and delineation regulations.

 Landscaping Materials [Section 11-4-7(e), Table 4-7-A, and Section 11-4-7(f)] - Pages 111, 112, 113, 116, and 119